Rush Holt Sr.: Political career

 These activities did not make Holt popular with his constituents; in his 1940 bid for renomination, Holt came in third.
 After his Senate term expired, on January 3, 1941, Holt continued living in Washington, D.C., supporting himself as a lecturer and author.
 He was an active antiwar lecturer, most often supported by the sponsorship of the America First Committee.
 He attended dozens of antiwar rallies across the United States, usually as the featured speaker.
 This speaking tour ended after the attack on Pearl Harbor, and the America First Committee was dissolved.
 Holt's foreign policy views remained the same, writing in 1942: "Our fight is not over.
 We must stand guard to see that the internationalists ... are not allowed to determine the future of our great country.
 They would commit us to everlasting wars everywhere."

+Holt's reputation was damaged after his links to Nazi agent George Sylvester Viereck were uncovered.
+He'd knowingly tried to publish two isolationist books Who's Who Among the Warmongers and The British Network, was published by Flanders Hall, a small company with ties to registered Nazi agents.
+In an investigation of Viereck's links to Congress, Holt was singled out as one of four who'd knowingly collaborated with Viereck.

 Holt received a high level of media attention during his Senate years and was the subject of hundreds of political cartoons from across America.

 Holt unsuccessfully sought the Democratic gubernatorial nomination in 1944 and the Democratic nomination for United States Senator in 1948.
 He switched to the Republican Party in 1949, and was an unsuccessful Republican candidate for election to the Eighty-second Congress in 1950.
 In 1952, Holt again ran for governor, and earned 48% of the vote.
 In 1954, he was elected to the West Virginia House of Delegates.
-Holt's political career ended where it started, and he died of cancer while in office on February 8, 1955, at age 49.
+He was admitted to the National Institutes of Health's federal research clinic in Bethesda, Maryland, on January 4, 1955, suffering from reticulum cell sarcoma, a rare form of non-Hodgkin lymphoma.
+He died there while in office on February 8, 1955, at the age of 49.
 He was interred in Macpelah Cemetery in Weston, West Virginia.